prosch88/UFADE/README.md

 It utilizes the awesome projects: [pymobiledevice3](https://github.com/doronz88/pymobiledevice3) and [iOSbackup](https://github.com/avibrazil/iOSbackup) to automate the acquisition of Apple mobile devices.
 Options can be selected via a dialog.
 The SSH access is realized via [Paramiko](https://github.com/paramiko/paramiko).

-The use of [pythondialog](https://github.com/frougon/pythondialog) is preventing the Windows compatibility for the command line version.
-Linux and MacOS should work.

-There is a new version based on [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter).
-This one works on Windows.
+The interface is based on [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter).
 You can also load the Windows version from the release page.

 Requires Python == 3.11.

 More features may follow.

+UFADE has been selected as a finalist for the [Sans Difference Makers Award 2024](https://www.sans.org/about/awards/difference-makers/) in the category “Innovation of the Year (Open-Source or Product Tool)”.

 <br />